gugenstudio/xComp/README.md

 **How to save correctly your renders**

 xComp use the saved image's numbering to define the correct order of the layers.
-So in my experience it's better to save the images with this forma _001, _002 etc..
+So in my experience it's better to save the images with this format _001, _002 etc..

 ## Building Requirements